Join the Community

 What are VASPs expected to do when transacting with non-obligated entities (such as unhosted wallets)?

 Obtain the originator and beneficiary information from the VASP's customer when sending or receiving a virtual asset transfer to an unhosted wallet because there is no other VASP from which to obtain the information.
-Since there is no other VASP from which to obtain the information when transacting with unhosted wallets, VASPs will need to collect the information from both sides of the transaction.
-It is important to mention that this recommendation may only apply to transactions above $1,000/EUR, but this might vary depending on how different jurisdictions implement it.
+Since there is no other VASP from which to get the information when transacting with unhosted wallets, VASPs will need to collect the data from both sides of the transaction.
+It is essential to mention that this recommendation may only apply to transactions above $1,000/EUR, but this might vary depending on how different jurisdictions implement it.

-To be compliant, VASPs need to collect all the necessary Travel Rule information (names, account numbers or wallet addresses, addresses or IDs, DOBs, POBs, etc.) without compromising user experience.
+To comply, VASPs must collect all the necessary Travel Rule information (names, account numbers or wallet addresses, addresses or IDs, DOBs, POBs, etc.) without compromising user experience.

-EU CASPs will be required to comply with Travel Rule obligations in every transaction, regardless of its amount.
+EU CASPs must comply with Travel Rule obligations in every transaction, regardless of the amount.

-Required originator and beneficiary customer information in the European Union.
+It required the originator and the beneficiary customer information in the European Union.

 #3 First-party transactions with self-hosted wallets over 1,000 euros require wallet ownership verification.